sam-s10s/fleurs-audio-downloader/README.md

 ## Supported Languages

-The tool **dynamically discovers all available languages** from the FLEURS dataset on Hugging Face.
+The tool **dynamically discovers all available languages** from the FLEURS dataset on Hugging Face using the official API.
+This ensures access to the complete dataset of **102 languages**.

 Use `uv run fleurs-download --list` to see all currently available languages.